e-truman/clip2-setting-up-toolchain/README.md

 This repository was created while following along with the PluralSight course, Using React 17 Hooks by Peter Kellner

+This project contains a lot of comments and commented out code.
+These serve as my notes, and as a reference to code that was refactored.

 Below is the relevent information copied from the Using React Hooks course README:

 Install Node 14.16 with NPM 7.9.